 SWI is a 3D high-spatial resolution fully velocity corrected gradient echo MRI sequence 1-3.
-Compounds which have paramagnetic, diamagnetic and ferromagnetic properties all interact with the local magnetic field distorting it and thus altering the phase of local tissue which turn results in loss of signal 2.
+Compounds which have paramagnetic, diamagnetic, and ferromagnetic properties all interact with the local magnetic field distorting it and thus altering the phase of local tissue which, in turn, results in loss of signal 2.

 Paramagnetic compounds include deoxyhaemoglobin, ferritin and hemosiderin 1.

 Diamagnetic compounds include bone minerals and dystrophic calcifications 1.

 Following the acquisition, post processing takes place which includes the application of a phase map to accentuate the directly observed signal loss 2.